 SELECT `first_name` , `last_name` FROM `customer` WHERE `customer_id` = ?

-By using normalization, the firewall can store digests in allowlists that each match many different statements received from clients.
+By using normalization, firewall allowlists can store digests that each match many different statements received from clients.
 For more information about normalization and digests, see Section 22.10, “Performance Schema Statement Digests”.

 Before MySQL 5.6.25, MySQL Enterprise Firewall records prepared statements as they are received by the server, not as normalized digests.
 Thus, spaces, tabs, and lettercase are significant for comparison of allowlist rules against incoming statements.

-Each subject registered with the firewall has its own operational mode, chosen from these values:
+Each profile registered with the firewall has its own operational mode, chosen from these values:

-OFF: This mode disables the subject.
+OFF: This mode disables the profile.
 The firewall considers it inactive and ignores it.

-PROTECTING: This mode protects the subject by matching incoming statements against its allowlist, accepting only only statements that match and rejecting those that do not.
-After training the subject in
+PROTECTING: In this mode, the profile allows or prevents statement execution.
+The firewall matches incoming statements against the profile allowlist, accepting only statements that match and rejecting those that do not.
+After training a profile in

 RECORDINGmode, switch it to

-DETECTING: This mode detects but not does not block intrusions (statements that are suspicious because they match nothing in the subject allowlist).
+DETECTING: This mode detects but not does not block intrusions (statements that are suspicious because they match nothing in the profile allowlist).
 In

 DETECTINGmode, the firewall writes suspicious statements to the error log but accepts them without denying access.
 This mode is available in MySQL 5.6.26 and higher.